nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 ---

 ### Type parameters
-A generic type is a generic class (or interface) that is parameterized over types.
+A generic type is a class (or interface) that is parameterized over types.
 To declare a generic class, we need to declare a class with the type parameter section delimited by angle brackets `<` `>` following the class name.

 A class can declare one or more type parameters and use them inside the class body as types for fields, method arguments, return values, and local variables.